 By the time he packed up and left Call of Duty behind, FormaL had secured 23 chips and one world championship title.
 He was an integral part of the OpTic dynasty that housed the likes of Crimsix, Karma, and Scump, and alongside these players, he became one of the most iconic, recognisable OpTic Gaming players of all time.
 It isn’t even fair to say that FormaL was (and still is) GOATed – he has transcended that level to become an absolute legend of the community.

-He’s also one of just a handful of players to make more than a million dollars through Call of Duty tournament winnings.
+He’s also one of just a handful of players to make more than a million dollars through Call of Duty tournament winnings (approximately $1,095,682).

 Watch FormaL on Twitch: https://www.twitch.tv/formal

-By the time the 2023 season had kicked off, Scump had secured an incredible 30 chips and one world championship title.
+By the time the 2023 season had kicked off – his last (partial) season ever – Scump had secured an incredible 30 chips and one world championship title.
 As both an esports competitor and a content creator, Scump has picked up millions of followers during the last decade, and he’s proven himself to be a multi-platform machine, having secured grand victories on the Call of Duty: Warzone platform.
 There’s no doubt about it: Scump is an electrifying entertainer and arguably one of the most likeable personalities in esports today.

-He’s one of the best Call of Duty players the world has ever seen, and there are high expectations that he’ll deliver great things in his final season as an active competitor.
+He’s one of the best Call of Duty players the world has ever seen, and the scene was left a little darker following his retirement.
 While his retirement means that he won’t equal or beat Crimsix’s record, he’s still a legend in his own right.
-He’s worked so hard to beat the Call of Duty odds time and again, and by late 2022, he’d secured well over $1 million in earnings.
+He’s worked so hard to beat the Call of Duty odds time and again, and by late 2023, he’d secured well over $1.1 million in earnings (approximately $1,186,505).

-There are few Call of Duty streamers that are as popular as Scump, and that’s where you’ll find him once he has retired from the Call of Duty League.
+There are few Call of Duty streamers that are as popular as Scump, and that’s where you’ll find him now that he has retired from the Call of Duty League.

 Watch Scump on Twitch: https://www.twitch.tv/scump